YangLabHKUST/XPASS/README.md

 # Reference

 Mingxuan Cai, Jiashun Xiao, Shunkang Zhang, Xiang Wan, Hongyu Zhao, Gang Chen, Can Yang.
 A uniﬁed framework for cross-population trait prediction by leveraging the genetic correlation of polygenic traits.
 The American Journal of Human Genetics.
-[AJHG link].
 108, 632-655, April 2021.